- The test consists of approximately 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.

 - Elementary algebra: basic algebraic techniques and manipulations acquired in high school and used throughout mathematics

 - Linear algebra: matrix algebra, systems of linear equations, vector spaces, linear transformations, characteristic polynomials, and eigenvalues and eigenvectors

 - Abstract algebra and number theory: elementary topics from group theory, theory of rings and modules, field theory, and number theory

 - Introductory real analysis: sequences and series of numbers and functions, continuity, differentiability and integrability, and elementary topology of R and Rn

-- Discrete mathematics: logic, set theory, combinatorics, graph theory and algorithms
+- Discrete mathematics: logic, set theory, combinatorics, graph theory, and algorithms

 - Other topics: general topology, geometry, complex variables, probability and statistics, and numerical analysis

 The above descriptions of topics covered in the test should not be considered exhaustive; it is necessary to understand many other related concepts.
 Prospective test takers should be aware that questions requiring no more than a good precalculus background may be quite challenging; such questions can be among the most difficult questions on the test.
-In general, the questions are intended not only to test recall of information but also to assess test takers' understanding of fundamental concepts and the ability to apply those concepts in various situations.
+In general, the questions are intended not only to test recall of information but also to assess the understanding of fundamental concepts and the ability to apply those concepts in various situations.